Tell Me It's Taboo

 "There is no kudos in being our patron.
 We are a very small unknown theatre group from a very deprived area of Manchester but Lyn has agreed to be our patron and as such not only shows to our children what they can aspire to if they wish, but that someone cares about them - and someone famous at that."

 From Liverpool and the familiar role of Mrs. Johnstone Lyn goes straight into rehearsals for Boy George's musical Taboo.
-Lyn replaces Gemma Craven, taking over the role of Josie, a down trodden mum who eventually leaves her husband and follows her son Billy to London.
+Lyn replaces Gemma Craven, taking over the role of Josie, a down-trodden mum who eventually leaves her husband and follows her son Billy to London.
 Joining the cast at the same time as Lyn is Boy George himself, who makes his West End début playing the part of Leigh Bowery.
 Rehearsals begin on 22nd April with previews at The Venue on 3rd and 4th May.
 Lyn's mum and dad attend the official opening night on 6th May, along with her sister Nikki.
 Also in the audience that night are Boy George's brother and Andy Bell from Erasure.

 Newspaper and internet reviews give the new cast a thumbs up.
 Charles Spencer of the Daily Telegraph applauds the "strong acting and fine singing," while other reviews describe Lyn's performance as "great" (The Scotsman, 23rd May) and "gutsy and gritty" (Sunday Express, 29th September).
 What's On Stage congratulates Lyn for bringing a "real grit and a gutsy brassiness to the role" and for giving "a clichéd character a wounded but tough sensitivity."